-FAQ: Who Konstantin Kilimnik and why does his name appears nearly 800 times in Senate report?
+FAQ: Who is Konstantin Kilimnik and why does his name appear 800 times in a Senate report?

 Much of what the report says about Kilimnik has previously been touched upon or mentioned briefly during political investigations and in media reports.

 What’s new here is the level of detail.
-Kilimnik’s name appears close to 800 times in the Senate intelligence report.
+Kilimnik’s name appears about 800 times in the Senate intelligence report.

-The report said that Manafort’s proximity to Trump “created opportunities for the Russian intelligence services to exert influence over and acquire confidential information.”
+The report said Manafort’s proximity to Trump “created opportunities for the Russian intelligence services to exert influence over, and acquire confidential information.”

-Kilimnik, for his part, “likely served as a channel to Manafort for Russian intelligence services, and that those services likely sought to exploit Manafort’s access to gain insight into the campaign,” the report said.
+Kilimnik, for his part, “likely served as a channel to Manafort for Russian intelligence services, and that those services likely sought to exploit Manafort’s access to gain insight into the Campaign,” the report said.

-Kilimnik may also have been key in spreading the false narrative that the Ukrainians themselves interceded in the 2016 election.
-The committee, in a footnote, said that it “identified no reliable evidence” that the Ukrainian government interfered.
+Kilimnik may also have been key in spreading the false narrative that the Ukrainians interceded in the 2016 election.
+The committee, in a footnote, said it “identified no reliable evidence” that the Ukrainian government interfered.

 What questions remain?